ginazampino/jersey-pines-photography/README.md

 ## Notes

-My mentor helped dockerize the site, set up a continuous integration service provided by Azure DevOps, deploy the project onto the AWS cloud, and implement Passport.
-Thank you!
+Thanks to my mentor for helping implement Passport, dockerizing the site, setting up a continuous integration service, and deploying the project onto the AWS cloud!